Boots NicAssist 2 mg Microtab

 Effects of too much nicotine

-You may also get these effects if you are not used to inhaling tobacco when you smoke.
+You may also get these effects if you are not used to inhaling tobacco smoke or vaping.
 You may be able to relieve these effects by using the microtabs less often.

 These effects include: